Introduction to Python yield Statement

 From the above example, we can see the yield_function(), which wants to return more than one value, so in this case, return statement cannot be used, but to do so, we can use yield statement to print or return more than one value from the function.
 So yield statements are usually used on the functions that are called as generator function because the yield statement is used when we want to iterate over a sequence of values to be returned by the single function, but you do not want to save all these values in memory which means as a how the yield statement generates value to be returned each time the memory is overwritten as to it iterates and returns all the value without using memory to all the values which yield statement returns.

 To print iterable values, we use for loop in normal functions.
-The generator function is also like a normal function, but if we use yield statements, then it generator function as it needs to print the iterable values returned by the functions.
+The generator function is also like a normal function, but if we use yield statements, then it generator function needs to print the iterable values returned by the functions.

 n = range(3)